emily-halina/OoHGameJam/README.md

 "team 2" game jam game :)

-made with love by Ahmad, Boris, Eric and Stephanie
+made with love by Ahmad, Boris, Emily and Stephanie

-all good code by Ahmad and Boris
+code by Ahmad, Boris (young), and Emily

-all bad code and music by Eric

 all art by Stephanie